Esri/military-features-data/military-symbology-styles/utils-and-source-data/svg/README.md

 ## SVG Files

-This folder contains a zip file with all of the SVG files supplied by DISA, for use in implementing MIL-STD-2525.
+This folder contains SVG files supplied by DISA, for use in implementing MIL-STD-2525.
+This folder is derived from the [Joint Military Symbology XML repository](https://github.com/Esri/joint-military-symbology-xml/) and governed by the [Apache License, Version 2.0](https://github.com/Esri/joint-military-symbology-xml/blob/master/license.txt).

 ## Sections